 The Football History of Manchester

-Best, Busby, Bobby, Buzzer, Bell, Bert & Balotelli…from Salford Van Hire to Robin Van Persie and Louis Van Gaal.
+Best, Busby, Bobby, Buzzer, Bell, Bert & Balotelli…from Salford Van Hire to Robin Van Persie, Louis Van Gaal and beyond.

 Running Commentary: Given that Manchester is the world’s leading football city (it is, after all, home to both the most famous club in the world and the richest club in the world…we’ll leave you to work out which is which…even if Milan have two past European Cup winners and Madrid recently got both their teams in the European Cup Final and, er,…) it should have the world’s best football history.